msvivianso/wwc-basic-blog/README.md

 #### 0.2 On Mac

 You will need to install [Xcode developer tools](https://developer.apple.com/downloads/) if you don't already have it installed.
-Sign in with your apple id and agree to any terms and conditions.
+Sign in with your apple id and agree to the terms and conditions.
 Once you are on the downloads page, choose the ```Command Line Tools``` download and click on the ```.dmg``` file to start the download.
 Once it is done downloading, you can open the *DMG* and run the Command Line Tools installer.

 Now we need to install git.